Anik Industries Ltd Management Discussions.

-The Financial year 2017-18 was an eventful year for adoption of Goods and Service Tax (GST).
-The Government (Govt.) had taken several initiatives in 2017-18 in the areas of infrastructure, easing the process of doing business, allowing further FDI, starting campaigns on smart cities and encouraging start-ups.
-The Economic Survey 2017-18 forecasts a growth rate of 7 to 7.5 per cent for 2018-19, as compared to 6.7 per cent in 2017-18.
-With mass population and powerful purchasing power, India is amongst one of the fastest growing consumer market and expected to be the strongest economy in the world in coming future.
-However, worldwide slow down and external challenges have also affected Indian economy.
+The Financial year 2018-19 was an eventful year after adoption of Goods and Service Tax (GST).
+The Government (Govt.) had taken several initiatives during 2018-19 in the areas of infrastructure, real estate, easing the process of doing business, campaigns for encouraging start-ups.
+The global economy is under slow down and the Economic Survey 2019-20 has also forecasted a slow growth rate during the current financial year 2019-20, but with mass population and powerful purchasing power, India will surely come out of current phase.

 In terms of wind power installed capacity, India is amongst top five countries in the world.
 India has rapidly grown in the Wind Power Energy Sector, despite being a relative newcomer.
 The unexploited resource has the potential to sustain the growth of wind energy in future.

 B. OPPORTUNITIES & THREATS